over45Codes/odin-recipes/README.md

 ## Summary

-The website will consist of a main index page which will have links to a few recipes.
 This is the first of five assigned projects on The Odin Project Foundations course!
-In this assignment I learned how to create HTML boilerplate, created directory from the command terminal and vs code.
-In this basic HTML assignment, I created paragraphs, links, images and unordered lists for my recipes.
+Created this website and it consists of the main index page having links to a few recipes.
+In this assignment, I learned how to create an HTML boilerplate, created a directory from the command terminal, and vs code.
+I also learned how to create paragraphs, links, images, and unordered lists for my recipes.

 ## Author